-Alter Technology has been immersed in the development and characterization of a photonic transceiver for space communication/encryption (1).
-Specifically, ALTER contributed in the characterization of the EPS planned to be used for transmitting from a LEO satellite to two separate ground stations either one common secure key simultaneously or two different secure keys consecutively.
-Alter TEchnology also performed the radiation tests, total ionizing dose (TID) and displacement damage (DD) test, on blue/violet and near infrared (NIR) LEDs for space quantum communication (2).
+Alter Technology participated in the development and characterization of a photonic transceiver for space communication/encryption (1).
+Specifically, contributed in the characterization of the EPS planned to be used for transmitting from a LEO satellite to two separate ground stations either one common secure key simultaneously or two different secure keys consecutively.
+Alter Technology also performed the radiation tests, total ionizing dose (TID) and displacement damage (DD) test, on blue/violet and near-infrared (NIR) LEDs for space quantum communication (2).

 - Gardelein A, Jofre M, Molina-Terriza G, Perez J, Pruneri V, Bernabeu E, et al. Quantum transceiver for secure space communications. :4.

 - Adamiec P, Vilera M, Esquivias I, Faugeron M, Penate L, Barbero J, et al. Radiation tests on semiconductor optical sources for space applications.
 In 2017. p.
 106.